wdi-sf-jan/notes/ruby_and_sinatra/README.md

 end
 ```

-Your job for the rest of the day is to move your code from `app.rb` into `greeter.rb` as necessary.
+Your job for the rest of the day is:

-Work with a partner.
+* Move your code from `app.rb` into `greeter.rb` as necessary
+* Bonus:
+    * [figure out](http://www.sinatrarb.com/intro.html#Static%20Files) how to load static files in a sinatra app, and then load a random sinatra photo for the route `get /photo`.
+Add a class to the `Greeter` class to generate the random photo's path